 In This Article

-Thus the prune note is particularly developed in the families of male or mixed Orientals.
-“1270" by Frapin would be one of the first fragrances made with a note of prune.
-“1270” wants to pay tribute to the Frapin family, owners of great cognac vintages.
-As a result, the fragrance uses dried fruits such as prunes and grapes associated with orange and hazelnut top notes to open the fragrance to smoky, powerful and deep nuances such as the glass of the precious nectar cultivated for centuries. the Frapins.
+Prune notes are particularly prominent in the male or unisex Oriental fragrance families.
+"1270" by Frapin is considered one of the first fragrances featuring a prune note.
+Paying tribute to the Frapin family, owners of distinguished cognac vintages, "1270" incorporates dried fruits like prunes and grapes, along with orange and hazelnut top notes, to create a fragrance with smoky, powerful, and deep nuances reminiscent of the precious nectar cultivated by the Frapins for centuries.

-Far from stopping at the barriers of the olfactory facets, the prune note is also used more recently and more rarely in flowery perfumes such as Archives 69 by Etat Libre d'Orange where it exudes in the middle notes of oriental scents. and sensual alongside powerful flowers and base notes of sandalwood and patchouli.
+Transcending olfactory boundaries, the prune note is also used, albeit more rarely, in floral perfumes such as "Archives 69" by Etat Libre d'Orange, where it exudes oriental and sensual scents alongside powerful flowers and base notes of sandalwood and patchouli.